 Junior Supply Officer

-- Must have 2 years of cumulative service as a permanent CIVMAR Yeoman Storekeeper and/or Temporary Junior Supply Officer Experience.
-The two years of Yeoman Storekeeper and/or Temporary Junior Supply Officer experience must have been aboard at least two different ship class types (T-AO, T-AKE, T-AOE, T-AE, T-AH, T-ARC, AS, LCC or T-AGM, T-ARS, JHSV or AFSB(I)); OR
+Must have 2 years of cumulative service as a permanent CIVMAR Yeoman Storekeeper and/or Temporary Junior Supply Officer Experience.
+The two years of Yeoman Storekeeper and/or Temporary Junior Supply Officer experience must have been aboard at least two different ship class types (T-ATF, T-AO, T-AKE, T-AOE, T-AE, T-AH, T-ARC, AS, LCC, T-AGM, T-ARS, T-EPF, ESB or AFSB(I)).

-- Documented experience as a US Navy Supply Corps Officer (03 or above) or Senior Enlisted Logistics Specialist (LS) or Storekeeper (SK) (E7 or above with at least one afloat tour of not less than 18 months).
-Military Service must have recency within the past five years from closing date of this announcement; OR
+- Documented experience as a US Navy Supply Corps Officer (Chief Warrant Officer (CWO) or above) or Senior Enlisted Logistics Specialist (LS) or Storekeeper (SK) (E7 or above with at least one afloat tour of not less than 18 months).
+Military Service must have recency within the past five years from closing date of this announcement.

 - Degree completion of course work related to International Business and Logistics, Global Supply Chain Management, International Maritime Business, Maritime Administration, International Transportation, Trade and Management, Global Studies and Maritime Affairs, or Logistics and Intermodal Transportation.